-- Inverted tear-drop-shaped vessel; rounded shoulders; body tapering to a pointed base; short neck with cupped mouth; two loop handles positioned bilaterally just below shoulders; red earthenware body, the upper half cord-marked (i.e., textured with impressions created by a cord-wrapped implement tapped against the moist clay before firing); interior and exterior encrusted with earth from burial.
-Yangshao culture, Banpo type.
+- Inverted tear-drop-shaped vessel with cupped mouth, short neck, broad, rounded shoulders, sides tapering inward to a pointed base, and two loop handles just below shoulders; red earthenware, the upper half cord-marked (i.e., textured with impressions created by a cord-wrapped implement tapped against the moist clay before firing.
+Early Yangshao culture, Banpo type.

 A sample taken from the base of this vessel was thermoluminescence (TL) tested at Oxford Authentication Ltd. in September 1998 and determined to be consistent with the suggested period of manufacture.

-(1) Small amphora with similar rounded shoulders excavated in 1975 at Jiangzhai, Lintong county, Shaanxi province, now in the Shaanxi History Museum.
-See Zhongguo taoci quanji [The Complete Works of Chinese Ceramics], vol. 1: Xinshiqi shidai [Neolithic period] (Shanghai: Shanghai renmin meishu chubanshe, 2000), no. 17, p.
-66 and p.
-252.
+(1) Small amphora with similar rounded shoulders excavated in 1975 from a Banpo site in Jiangzhai, Lintong county, Shaanxi province, now in the Shaanxi History Museum.
+See Zhongguo taoci quanji [The Complete Works of Chinese Ceramics], vol. 1: Xinshiqi shidai [Neolithic period] (Shanghai: Shanghai renmin meishu chubanshe, 2000), no. 17, pp. 66 and 252.

-(3) Small amphora excavated from Banpocun, Xi’an, Shaanxi province, now in the British Museum.
-See Sheila Vainker, Chinese Pottery and Porcelain (London: British Museum, 1991), pl.
-1 (left), p.
-13.
+(3) Small amphora excavated from Banpo village, Xi’an, Shaanxi province, now in the British Museum.
+See Sheila Vainker, Chinese Pottery and Porcelain (London: British Museum, 1991), 13, fig. 1 (left).

 - Exhibition History